Isaiah Chapter 17

 A remnant saved

-17:6 Yet gleaning grapes shall be left in it, as the shaking of an olive tree, two or three berries in the top of the uppermost bough, four or five in the outmost fruitful branches of it, says YAHWEH יְהֹוָה
+17:6 Only gleanings will be left on him, like the shaking of an olive tree, but with two or three berries in the top of the highest branch or four or five on its fruitful branches, says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here